Work with multi-statement queries

 Save a multi-statement query

-To save a multi-statement query, see Save and share queries.
+To save a multi-statement query, see Work with saved queries.

 Use variables in a multi-statement query